-League of India is the world’s first news action tank that is committed to the idea of shaping a progressive India by fostering “centre-right liberal governance, a free economy, and an open society“.
+The SocioCorp™, a Government of India registered MSME firm, is the world’s first News Action Tank™ that is committed to the idea of shaping a progressive India by fostering “centre-right liberal governance, a free economy, and an open society“.

-To achieve the aforementioned, League of India has been designed to be the right blend of a media/news company, a think tank, and a non-profit organisation (NPO) (working on the ground).
+To achieve the aforementioned, the SocioCorp™ has been designed to be the right blend of a non-partisan media/news company, a solutions-oriented think tank/research centre, and a social-economic-democratic betterment seeking nonprofit (in spirit) organisation.

 What sets it apart from all news media companies is its innate purpose of ‘making use of the media/news company infrastructure and expertise to lead and/or support actions on the ground around the various news contexts‘.